zachleat/zachleat.com/web/_posts/2018-04-05-the-compromise.md

 _The Compromise_ has been battle tested.
 It has been in production on this web site for quite some time (zachleat.com) and is the strategy we used for the font loading on the lovely redesign of [Smashing Magazine](https://www.smashingmagazine.com/) (although with FOFT instead of Critical FOFT).

 Keep those web fonts frosty, y’all 👍.

+## Addendum

+_If some of the terms in the above article were new to you, you may want to look them up on the [Web Font Loading Glossary](/web/webfont-glossary/)._